Funky26/buoy/README.md

 # buoy
 smart buoy made using ESP32

+  in progress...